joergen7/lib_dp/README.md

 - global end-space free alignment
 - local alignment (Smith-Waterman)

-Furthermore, it is possible to provide custom substitution matrices and to customize the score of insertions and deletions.
-From the alignments, different kinds of edit scripts can be produced.
+Furthermore, it is possible to provide custom substitution matrices and to set the score of insertions and deletions.
+After alignment the similarity score of both sequences can be queried and different kinds of edit scripts can be produced.

 The algorithm has O(n^2) complexity regarding the length of the input sequences in both processing time as well as memory consumption.